iot-edge-foundation/iot-edge-tradfri/README.md

 ## Reconnect

 Sometimes other direct methods result in a timeout.
-The most likely reason is that another application has changed properties of a device.
+The most likely reason is that another application has changed the properties of a device.
 In that case, reconnect using this method.

 The input is empty: